 Benefits: Visible flame provides precise control over a wide range of temperature settings.
 Burners retain little heat when turned off - so cooking stops almost immediately.

 Requirements: Connect to gas line for cooktop and oven and to electric for clock and oven lights.

 Look For: Electronic ignition to light burners instantly.
 Sealed burners for easy cleanup.

-Ceramic Glass Electric Burners: smooth, easy-to-clean surface provides great cooking performance.
+Ceramic glass electric burners provide a smooth, easy-to-clean surface provides great cooking performance.

 Contact a licensed professional for installation.
-New installations may require significant carpentry, electrical and plumbing skills.
+New installations may require significant carpentry and electrical skills.

 Pick a Color and Finish